parasuramivln/PDC-support-web/docs/getting_access/get_access.md

 1. Complete the application form at [https://blackfish.pdc.kth.se/cgi-bin/accounts/request.py](https://blackfish.pdc.kth.se/cgi-bin/accounts/request.py) and submit it.

-#### SEE ALSO
-**Nationality: Why do we bother?**
+!!! note Nationality: Why do we bother?

     If you are concerned with what we do with your nationality information or why was ask, we at PDC do not care what nationality you have.
     Unfortunately, some of the computer vendors and states where these computers are manufactured do care.
     Therefore we have to restrict citizens of a small number of nationalities (there is a list which is updated now and then) access to whole or part of our facilities.

 ## Request class access